 - In a small bowl combine the broth, sauce, sweetener and lime juice.
 Whisk well and pour over the pork.

 - Let cook on low 8 hours.

 - Turn your broiler on high and set the meat under your broiler.
-Let it broil for 1-2 minutes until crisp.
+Let it broil for 2-3 minutes or until crisp.
 (WATCH CLOSELY!!!)
 Keep an eye on the meat, as every oven heats differently, yours may get crisp quicker than mine did.

 - Place meat and slaw in tortilla and garnish with additional juice from the slow cooker, or lime juice.

 For the Slow Cooker Carnitas: